-We walked up the path to my apartment and I showed he the bathroom.
+We walked up the path to my apartment and I showed her the bathroom.
 She let out a satisfied sigh and thanked me cheerfully as she exited.

-Any urge I might have had to get her number quickly evaporated as she informed us, very loudly, how rich she was, and more specifically, how much richer she was than we.
-Her dad owned some kind of auto dealership, and a rug outlet, or something.
+Any urge I might have had to get her number quickly evaporated as she informed us, very loudly, how rich she was, and more specifically, how much richer she was than us.
+Her dad owned some kind of auto dealership and a rug outlet or something.

 She’d mentioned earlier that she had wandered away from a party nearby.
 I remembered this because she underscored, repeatedly, how much cooler that party was, when compared to the gathering of poor people at my place.

 She was sure that her party of origin was close by.
-Along the way, she bagan to display what I would describe magnanimously as moderate psychosis.
+Along the way she began to display what I would describe magnanimously as moderate psychosis.
 She was alternately grateful for my help, furious for getting her lost, and even more furious for making her leave the party.
 The one at my house.
 The lame one with all the poor people.

 She also clearly had no idea where she was going.
 She’d lead us a few blocks, assuring me that the place was just around the corner, and then we’d turn the other direction, with the same assurances.
 We walked around many, many corners.
 None of this was unexpected; she was drunk, and I was drunk, and she was lost, so I was too.

-After walking roughly in circles for twenty or thirty minutes, and while still within earshot of my own house, she grabbed my elbow.
+After walking roughly in circles for 20 or 30 minutes, and while still within earshot of my own house, she grabbed my elbow.